khaors/geocompr/main.md

 1. Compute the terrain attributes slope, plan curvature, profile curvature and catchment area from `dem` (provided by `data("landslides", package = "RSAGA")`) with the help of R-GIS bridges, and extract the values from the corresponding output rasters to landslides/non-landslides dataframe.
 1. Reproduce the spatial prediction with the derived terrain attribute rasters (see Figure \@ref(fig:lsl-susc)).
 1. Compute a non-spatial cross-validation and make boxplots to compare the AUROC from a spatial and a non-spatial cv (see Figure \@ref(fig:boxplot-cv)).
+Hint: You need to specify a non-spatial task and resampling strategy.
 1. Use the squared slope as a further predictor.
 Repeat the modeling.
 How has the spatially cross-validaded mean AUROC value changed compared to the model without the squared altitude predictor?